finerbrighterlighter/finerbrighterlighter.github.io/assets/entries/230712_siraraj_data.md

 ---
 layout: entries
-title: Siriraj Data+ team's visit
+title: Study Visit and Information Exchange with Siriraj Informatics and Data Innovation Center (SiData+) and Faculty of Medicine, Chulalongkorn University
 permalink: /posts/siraraj_data/
 time: 12th July, 2023
 company: Mahidol University, Thailand
 ---

 CEB-RAMA-MU hosted the members of Siriraj Informatics and Data Innovation Center (SiData+) and Chulalongkorn University to discuss on the topic of research using electronic medical records as real world evidence. <span /> During the event, I presented my experience of cohort identification, data preprocessing and statistical analyses regarding disease progression in 144 thousands hypertensive patients over 13 years, future plans and opportunities.
-The slides for the presentation can be found [here](/assets/docs/sirarij_20230712.pdf).
+Event details can be found [here](https://www.rama.mahidol.ac.th/ceb/gallery/2023/StudyVisitSiData%2BandCU%29) and the slides for the presentation [here](/assets/docs/sirarij_20230712.pdf).

 <div id="photos">
 	<img class="landscape" src="/assets/photos/siriraj-1.jpg" title="In session; CEB-RAMA-MU in Red, Siraraj in Aquamarine, CHula in general attire" alt="In session; CEB-RAMA-MU in Red, Siraraj in Aquamarine, CHula in general attire"/>